International-Data-Spaces-Association/InformationModel/examples/rdf-validation-using-shacl/cli/README.md

-# Validation on CLI using SHACL
+# SHACL Validation using CLI

 ## Scenario
 The reference examples show how an Information Model RDF instance can be validated on the CLI against the IDS Information Model using SHACL.

 ## Description
 This reference example demonstrates the SHACL validation of a Connector self-description.
-A IDS Connector provides it's self-description as a JSON-LD document.
+A IDS Connector provides its self-description as a JSON-LD document.
 The self-description can be validated using the corresponding SHACL shapes, which can be found in the _/testing/_ directory.

-This example demonstrates the validation of a single RDF instance without considering it's relations to other classes and their corresponding SHACL validity.
+This example demonstrates the validation of a single RDF instance without considering its relations to other classes and their corresponding SHACL validity.
 Please check the [README.md in the parent directory](../README.md) for more information regarding this.

 ## Files